Written by 12:40 PM Blog, News Views: 35

 As for the doctor’s demise, my hunch is that it could be linked to his peculiar diet.
 It seems like he might have struggled when transitioning back to eating meat or possibly had an aneurysm—though I’m not entirely certain if these events are directly connected to the Duchess’s death.

-Last modified: May 11, 2024
+Last modified: December 7, 2024